 Keeping You Safe: CAMX’s Health and Safety Measures

-- CAMX badges will be emailed directly to you in a printable format, in October.
+- Touchless Onsite Registration/Badge Scanning: All attendees are strongly encouraged to register online prior to arriving at the expo.
+Online registration will remain open throughout the event, and your badge will be emailed to you directly in a printable format in October.
 Be sure to bring the printed badge with you and pick up your lanyard on site, along with your CAMX branded bag.
+Contactless badge scanning will be offered for all conference sessions.

 - Touchless onsite registration options available.